delabassee/java-lab/lab4-preview.md

 ## Overview

-This  5-minutes lab will give you an introduction to the Java SE *Preview Feature* mechanism.
+This  5-minutes lab will give you an introduction to the Java SE **Preview Feature** mechanism.

 The Preview Feature mechanism enables to add non-final, fully specified, and implemented features into the Java platform.
 The goal is to allow developers to use those non-final features, to gather feedback, and to make necessary changes if needed before those features are made final and permanent into the Java platform.

-⚠️ *Preview Features* should be confused with *Experimental Features* or with *Incubator Modules*.
-For details, please check this [article](https://blogs.oracle.com/javamagazine/the-role-of-previews-in-java-14-java-15-java-16-and-beyond).
+⚠️ **Preview Features** should be confused with **Experimental Features** or with **Incubator Modules**.
+For more information, please check this [article](https://blogs.oracle.com/javamagazine/the-role-of-previews-in-java-14-java-15-java-16-and-beyond).

 ## Hello Preview